Margarita Marinova

 Stream: Space

-Margarita Marinova is passionate about space and planetary exploration and human missions to Mars, both from the science and engineering perspectives.
-She has worked to leverage science and technology to further humanity’s reach into our Solar System, improve launch vehicle capabilities and reusability, gain a deeper understanding of the Earth and its planetary neighbours, and apply these advancements to improve life on Earth.
+Dr. Margarita Marinova is passionate about space and planetary exploration and human missions to Mars, from both the science and engineering perspectives.
+She has worked to leverage science and technology to further humanity’s reach into our Solar System, improve launch vehicle capabilities and reusability, gain deeper understanding of the Earth and its planetary neighbors, and apply these advancements to improve life on Earth.